 WMU is redefining success as we expand what it means to be smart in an ever-changing world.
 We prepare students from around the globe for a life well lived by helping them to pursue, thrive and prosper in their everyday living so that they can make a meaningful impact on society.

-As you review the full creative strategy, you'll find that fresh words and visuals express the ideas in the brand strategy.
+To obtain a copy of the full creative strategy, please contact the Office of Marketing and Strategic Communications.
+As you review it, you'll find that fresh words and visuals express the ideas in the brand strategy.
 Purpose becomes the active verb "pursue," well-being becomes "thrive" and career becomes "prosper."
 And when you look at the totality of the strategy, you can see the overall impression of a university that offers a holistic experience that prepares students to overcome inevitable challenges.

 Advertising campaigns elicit subjective reactions.
 For every campaign, some like it, and some do not.
 That is why our efforts are research informed.
 What we really want to know is whether the campaign is effective.
 From the beginning, we have defined an effective brand strategy and creative strategy as real, relevant and rare.
 RethinkSmart delivers on these criteria, based on our research.

 We re-engaged SimpsonScarborough, a highly regarded national research firm, to conduct the concept testing.
 The same firm conducted the research that informed the brand strategy.
 In this testing, they surveyed 1,460 prospective students (both graduate and undergraduate), parents of prospective students, current students (both graduate and undergraduate), and guidance counselors and alumni.
 Here's what they found:

 Relevant and Effective

 - 92% of influenceable undergraduate prospects said RethinkSmart increases their interest in attending WMU—more than any other concept.
 "Influenceable" means they were considering WMU, but it was not among their top five when surveyed.